CodeYourFuture/The-Piscine/Project-Music-Data/README.md

 3. What was the user's most often listened to song on Friday nights (between 5pm and 4am)?
 4. What are the answers to the above questions if using _listening time_ rather than _number of listens_?
 5. What song did the user listen to the most times in a row (i.e. without any other song being listened to in between)?
 How many times was it listened to?
-6. Are there any songs that the user listened to every day between the first day that user listened to any songs and the last day that user listened to any songs?
+6. Are there any songs that, on each day the user listened to music, they listened to every day?
 If the answer is yes, you should show which one(s).
 If the answer is no, you should not show anything about this question.
 7. What were the user's top three genres to listen to by number of listens?

 ## Supplied scaffolding